 4. Reckless Driving

-Aggressive driving, speeding, swerving in and out of traffic, tailgating, and other aggressive behaviors are all considered reckless driving, and they contribute to the high number of accidents each year.
+Reckless drivers, who engage in aggressive driving, speeding, swerving in and out of traffic, tailgating, and other aggressive behaviors, contribute to the high number of accidents each year.

 Be courteous to others on the road—after all, other drivers have places to be too!—and drive like a polite, civilized human being.